Dhruvtripathi87/cvhtml5/README.md

 # cvhtml5
-A CV Was created based on Html5 only
+A CV Was created based on HTML5 ONLYY